Raattis/LinearHierarchy/README.md

 * Child array tree
 * Flat array tree

-The test executes following operations on all of the trees
+The test executes following operations on all of the trees.
 * add node
 * move subtree to a different parent node
 * traverse from root to a random leaf